 The brush is aggressive enough in getting in between the hard-to-reach crevices at the tip of the pen.

 Unfortunately, the fact that it can get into the intricate parts of the tip of the pen risks damage.

 Cleaning your tool with a knife is not a smart nor a safe method.
 This is because it comes with its own safety hazards.

 When scraping a tool with a knife that is too sharp, you risk damaging the tool and harming yourself too.

-The use of a tea strainer method as a method of how to clean wood burner tips, finds itself under the non-recommended methods – for a lot of reasons.
+The use of a tea strainer method as a method of how to clean wood burning tips, finds itself under the non-recommended methods – for a lot of reasons.